-Each year-long scheme includes four workshops covering various aspects of energy saving, from recording meter readings to monitoring energy use, developing new policies and practices and exploring carbon-saving options.
+Each year-long scheme includes four workshops covering various aspects of energy saving, from recording meter readings to monitoring energy use, behaviour change for staff and students, and incorporating sustainability into the curriculum.
 As well as the workshops, participants also receive:

 - mentoring from Ashden Award-winning schools